frida/frida-website/_i18n/en/_posts/2021-06-16-frida-15-0-released.markdown

 ### Part VI: Latency and Bottlenecks

-Alright, so next up we've got a Portal running in a data center in the US, but the Gadget is at my friends' place in Spain, and I'm trying to control it from Norway using frida-trace.
+Alright, so next up we've got a Portal running in a data center in the US, but the Gadget is at my friend's place in Spain, and I'm trying to control it from Norway using frida-trace.
 It would be a shame if the script messages coming from Spain would have to cross the Atlantic twice, not just because of the latency, but also the AWS bill I'll have to pay next month.
 Because I'm dumping memory